 - have no serious illnesses;

-- be capable of proving the legality of their income.
+- be capable of proving the legality of their income;

 Documents collected for the application are:

-- a filled-out application form;
+- filled-out application form;

 - birth certificates of children, if applicable;

-- a marriage certificate, if applicable;
+- marriage certificate, if applicable;

-- a police clearance certificate;
+- police clearance certificate;

-- a CV.
+- CV.

 Depending on the investor’s situation, they might be required to prepare more documents.